 Polka Dots Pencil Skirt

-Keep to these guidelines and be confident of yourself.
+Keep to these guidelines and be confident in yourself.
 Dress to be confident and to impress.
 This is key to setting a good tone for your interview or conversation.
 Hiring managers today can tell a lot about you from your first impressions, so don’t give them a chance to fault you there.
 All the best with your job hunt.
 In this tough job market, never give up and stay positive.
 I wish you all the success in your career endeavours!